bytecodealliance/component-docs/component-model/src/language-support/c.md

 It is not yet possible to run a WebAssembly Component using the `wasmtime` C API.
 See [`wasmtime` issue #6987](https://github.com/bytecodealliance/wasmtime/issues/6987) for more details.
-The c-api is preferred over directly using the example host Rust crate in C++.
+The C API is preferred over directly using the example host Rust crate in C++.

 However, C/C++ language guest components can be composed with components written in any other language and run by their toolchains,